MutS-1

 Homologues of MutS have been found in many species including eukaryotes (MSH 1, 2, 3, 4, 5, and 6 proteins), archaea and bacteria, and together these proteins have been grouped into the MutS family.
 Although many of these proteins have similar activities to the E. coli MutS, there is significant diversity of function among the MutS family members.
 This diversity is even seen within species, where many species encode multiple MutS homologues with distinct functions.
 Inter-species homologues may have arisen through frequent ancient horizontal gene transfer of MutS (and MutL) from bacteria to archaea and eukaryotes via endosymbiotic ancestors of mitochondria and chloroplasts.

 This entry represents the N-terminal domain of proteins in the MutS family of DNA mismatch repair proteins, as well as closely related proteins.
 The N-terminal domain of MutS is responsible for mismatch recognition and forms a 6-stranded mixed beta-sheet surrounded by three alpha-helices, which is similar to the structure of tRNA endonuclease.
 Yeast MSH3, bacterial proteins involved in DNA mismatch repair, and the predicted protein product of the Rep-3 gene of mouse share extensive sequence similarity.
 Human MSH has been implicated in non-polyposis colorectal carcinoma (HNPCC) and is a mismatch binding protein.

+Biophysical studies have been conducted to investigate the binding mechanism of MutS on the mismatch sites, where the most commonly used sites of interest are G:T mismatch and T-bulge.
+It is observed that upon MutS binding, a 60° kink is introduced at the mismatch site.
+This sudden kink is recognised as an important step of the initial mismatch recognition, and in the ultimate MutS-DNA complex, the DNA is unbent.
+In the G/T mismatch binding experiment, phenylalanine insertion has been observed as an important driving force for different MutS homologs.
+In this process, the specific phenylalanine on MutS forms aromatic stacking with the unpaired thymine, and additional hydrogen bond could also be formed between thymine and the nearby residue on the MutS protein.